DarrellBest/Distributed-And-Cluster-Computing/Documents/Greenfield.md

 3) Network File System (to emulate Greenfield's PSC NFS)
 4) Python and OpenMPI (and relevant dependencies)

-Notably, however, we chose to deploy our architecture using Ubuntu in lieu of CentOS - largely for ease-of-use.
+Notably, however, we chose to deploy our architecture using Ubuntu16 in lieu of CentOS66 - largely for ease-of-use and setup on our end.

 ### Validation Results